yyt-2378/model_with_graph/README.md

 ## Environment Setup

-To set up your environment, please follow the configuration used in the `equiformer` project.
-For more details, visit the specific repository [here]([URL_TO_EQUIFORMER_REPOSITORY](https://github.com/atomicarchitects/equiformer)).
+To set up your environment, please follow the configurations outlined in the `equiformer` project.
+For detailed instructions and requirements, visit the [Equiformer repository](https://github.com/atomicarchitects/equiformer).

 ## Downloading and Configuring the Code